Olimpia Maidalchini: Influence

-The pope's generosity, however, provoked the ire of the Pamphilj family, especially Donna Olimpia.
+The pope's generosity, however, provoked the ire of the Pamphili family, especially Donna Olimpia.
 Panciroli and Astalli incurred their unrelenting hostility.
 Plagued with constant attacks and ill health, Panciroli died 3 September 1651.
 Faced with the hostility of Donna Olimpia and the Pamphiljs, Astalli sought a new patron in King Philip IV of Spain.

 Cardinal Decio Azzolino was assistant to Panciroli; Olimpia Maidalchini acted as his patron.
 Azzolino managed the Secretariat until the return from Germany of Bishop Fabio Chigi, who was named Secretary of State in December.
 Azzolino was also a skilled cryptographer and investigator.
 When the Kingdom of Naples was made aware of invasion plans by Henry II, Duke of Guise, Azzolino concluded in February 1654, that the breach must have come from the Cardinal-nephew Astalli.
 Astalli was dismissed and sent away from Rome.

 Titles

 Like other Popes of the same era, Pope Innocent X, as Monarch of the Papal States, bestowed royal titles on some of his closest confidants and family.
 On 7 October 1645, Maidalchini received the honorific title, Princess of San Martino, effectively turning the small enclave of San Martino al Cimino into her personal principality.
 The title came with no more power or responsibility than that which she already held as Pamphili matriarch.